vladutmargineanu/Multiprocessor-Structures/README.md

 # Multiprocessor-Structures
-Laboratoryfor the Multiprocessor Structures course @ ACS, UPB 2020
+Laboratory for the Multiprocessor Structures course @ ACS, UPB 2020